Minyus/kaggle_nfl/README.md

 - Discarded all 2017 data which was very different from 2018 due to sensor issues and hard to adjust

-### What did not work well:
+### What did not work:
 - Treat players as graph
-  - e.g. Use the reciprocal of distance between players as edge weights, compute Laplacian spectrum, count the number of 0 eigenvalues which equals to number of connected subgraphs to use additional features
+  - Use the reciprocal of distance between players as edge weights, compute Laplacian spectrum, count the number of 0 eigenvalues which equals to number of connected subgraphs to use additional features
+- Scaling
+  - RankGauss
+  - StandardScaler

 ## Dependencies available in Kaggle Kernel